 You may have a leaking heart if your mitral valve is damaged.
 What is the mitral valve you ask?
-It’s located between the left atrium (where blood enters the heart from the lungs) and the left ventricle the heart (which pumps the blood to your entire body). .
+It’s located between the left atrium (where blood enters the heart from the lungs) and the left ventricle of the heart (which pumps the blood to your entire body). .
 Mitral valve regurgitation means that your mitral valve is letting blood leak backward into the atrial chamber of the heart.

 How Heart Valves Work